Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 - Themes, see setting tab for various theme which change the look of the char sheet overall.
 Inclung Emprie/Dwarf & Elf themes.
 - Extended Channelling Test (spellbook tab, Arcane Spells only), set Accu Ext SL to 0 before beginning a new Channelling action.
 Increment with Success level of roll until finished.
 Allows easy tracking of CN v Accu Ext SL for all players.
 - NPC tab is intended of quick persistent and contained NPC creation without the need for full character sheets for each of them.
 With template integration, semi featured with contained Name / Characteristic / Condition / Advantage ingration and up to 5 weapons & spells for each NPC, and a collapsible notes section.
 Good for GMs and players.
 (I would still recommed seperate character sheet for actual NPC bosses/major characters).
-- Condition Tracking integration into roll template, first pass.
+- Condition Tracking integration into roll template.
 Option to choose between Advantage +xx showing only on all combat rolls and all (new default v1.3) non-situational roll modifying conditions (e.g. Broken, Fatigued Stuned, Prone..) to be add to appropriate rolls automatically.
 Includes NPC tab support too.

-This sheet has TokenMod integrated (TokenMod API needs to be install in the game!) buttons which can set/unset conditions, it does requires my custom WFRP4e Tokens  (download @ https://github.com/Djjus/Vault/blob/master/Warhammer%204e%20Character%20Sheet/markers/WFRP4eset2.0.zip) due to naming convention.
+This sheet has TokenMod integrated (TokenMod API needs to be install in the game!) buttons which can set/unset conditions, it does requires my custom WFRP4e Tokens v2 (download @ https://github.com/Djjus/Vault/blob/master/Warhammer%204e%20Character%20Sheet/markers/WFRP4eset2.0.zip) due to naming convention.

-It should be noted that some conditons can we highly situational, like Perception test could be impacted by Blinded/Deafened or not depending on what is being perceived, such situational occasions will have to be handled by the GM and no attempt to add complication is made.

-Condition effects are currently hard coded as follows:
+Condition effects are currently hard coded as follows (updated May 24th 2021):

-Broken/Fatigued/Poisoned/Stunned = Effects all Melee/Spellcast and skill rolls (only excludes roll tables like Misscast/Oops etc.)
+Broken/Fatigued/Poisoned/Stunned = Effects all roll tests (this excludes non test rolls and roll tables like Initiative/Misscast/Crit/Oops etc.).
-Entangled/Prone = Effects Movement based rolls, all Melee/Spellcast, combat actions and any skill which would require movement like dodge/athletics/climb etc.
+Entangled/Prone = Effects all combat/spellcast, and any skill that would require movement like dodge/athletics/climb etc. Includes WS/BS/S/AGI/DEX rolls
-Blinded/Deafened = Effects Weapon & Spells casts rolls
+Blinded = Effects all combat/magic, and any skill that would require sight like art/dodge/drive/perception etc. incluing WS/BS/S/AGI/DEX rolls.
+Deafened = Not included in automated conditions due to being too cirmculstancial.
+GM should determine when penalty apply.
-Unconscious = Effects all rolls except endurance (Roll block essentially)
+Unconscious = Effects all rolls except endurance (Blocks rolling acitons essentially)

-Prayers are effected by Fatigued/Poisoned only for now. (v1.32)

 Multiple condtions: You can be subject to the same Condition more than once; indeed, sometimes you will receive multiples of the same Condition from a single event.
 If this occurs, any penalties suffered are stacked.
 So, if you have three Bleeding Conditions, you’re losing a worrying 3 Wounds per Round; or if you have 3 Fatigued Conditions, you suffer –30 to all Tests.
 You can also be subject to multiple, different Conditions at once.
-When thisoccurs, the effects do not stack; you suffer the highest of the two penalties and apply it.
-So, if you had the Fatigued and Prone Conditions, you would suffer a –20 penalty to all active Tests, not –30.
+When this occurs, the effects do not stack; you suffer the highest of the two penalties and apply it.
+So, if you had 3 Fatigued and 2 Broken Conditions, you would suffer a –30 penalty to all active Tests, not –20.

 Note conditions are not inteneded for out of combat situations, GM simply makes the roll difficulty harder with a custom roll modifier (-20 etc) if any particular condition is to apply to a situational roll.

 ///// ============ Change Log ============ /////

+May 24th 2021 v1.4

+- Unified Roll target number tooltips, to clearly show the roll componenets.
+- Rework of condition system, which now scales fully with all PC/NPC rolls and immidately modifes all roll target windows on the skills tabs.

+Condition effects are now hard coding changed:

+Broken/Fatigued/Poisoned/Stunned = Effects all roll tests (this excludes non test rolls and roll tables like Initiative/Misscast/Crit/Oops etc.).
+Entangled/Prone = Effects all combat/spellcast, and any skill that would require movement like dodge/athletics/climb etc. Includes WS/BS/S/AGI/DEX rolls
+Blinded = Effects all combat/magic, and any skill that would require sight like art/dodge/drive/perception etc. incluing WS/BS/S/AGI/DEX rolls.
+Deafened = Not included in automated conditions due to being too cirmculstancial.
+GM should determine when penalty apply.
+Unconscious = Effects all rolls except endurance (Blocks rolling acitons essentially)

 April 5th 2021 v1.35